SHUR1K-N/Flipper-Zero-Sub-GHz-Jamming-Files/README.md

-# Flipper Zero's Sub-GHz Jamming
+# Flipper Zero's Sub-GHz Jamming Files

 ## Description
 Looking for those jamming files that were removed from custom firmwares?
 Here they are.
 Only for educational purposes, of course.